How to Import Data into Excel from Another Excel File (2 Ways)

 Handy Approaches to Import Data into Excel from Another Excel File

-1.2 Import Data from Another Sheet and Edit Data
+Case 1.2 Import Data from Another Sheet and Edit Data

 • From the Data tab, click on the Get Data.

-• Then, choose the From File
+• Choose From File

 Handy Approaches to Import Data into Excel from Another Excel File